Cholla-MHD: An Exascale-Capable Magnetohydrodynamic Extension to the Cholla Astrophysical Simulation Code: MHD Tests

-The Brio \& Wu Shock Tube \citep{brio_wu_1988} is a staple test of MHD codes.
+\paragraph{Brio \& Wu Shock Tube} Figure \ref{fig:brio-and-wu} shows the Brio \& Wu Shock Tube \citep{brio_wu_1988} which is a staple test of MHD codes.
 This Riemann problem is essentially the Sod shock tube \citep{sod_1978} with a magnetic field.
 However, this shock tube is an excellent stress test for PPM reconstruction, as methods higher than second order tend to create large oscillations in the solution due to the slowly moving shock waves.
-We have implemented both the PPM reconstruction algorithm used in the VL+CT integrator from the method described in \cite{stone_athena_2008} as well as the method described in \cite{felker_2018}, and find that the latter significantly reduces oscillations for this test.
+We have implemented both the PPM reconstruction algorithm used in the VL+CT integrator from the method described in \cite{stone_athena_2008} as well as the method described in \cite{felker_2018}, and find that the latter significantly reduces oscillations for this test\textbf{; Figure \ref{fig:brio-and-wu} uses the method from \cite{felker_2018}, which is the version currently available in Cholla}.
 With PPM reconstruction, we find oscillations in the solution when limiting in either the primitive or characteristic variables.
 No oscillations are present when using PLM reconstruction.